Work-related Fatality Trends

 - Data Table

-Source: Deaths are from CFOI.
-Employment is from BLS and is based on the Current Population Survey.
-All other data are NSC estimates.
+Source: Deaths are from the Census of Fatal Occupational Injuries (CFOI).
+Employment is from the Bureau of Labor Statistics (BLS) and is based on the Current Population Survey.
+All other data are National Safety Council (NSC) estimates.

 Note: Starting in 2008, BLS moved from employment-based rates to hours-based rates to measure fatal injury risk per standardized length of exposure, which are generally considered more accurate than employment-based rates.
 Caution should be used when comparing with rates prior to 2008.